STBB4GOOD MTB Challenge

 About the event

-This year’s STBB4GOOD MTB Challenge and Family Day will be taking place on Saturday 21 October 2017 at Overgaauw Wine Estate in Stellenbosch.
+This year’s STBB4GOOD MTB Challenge and Family Day will be taking place on Saturday 13 October 2018 at Overgaauw Wine Estate in Stellenbosch.
 The aim of this event is to raise funds for the Miles for Smiles Foundation.
+In 2017 we were able to donate R450 000 to the Miles for Smiles Foundation, which paid for life-changing corrective surgery for 81 children born with cleft lips and palates.
+In 2018 we hope to raise and donate even more!

 The MTB race has become known as one of the “must-do” events on the MTB calendar.
 Our routes are enjoyable, challenging and well marked, our marshals are on the ball, we have the top class water tables in the industry, and we are told that ours is one of the best organised MTB races in South Africa.
 Unbelievable prizes from our generous sponsors, and loads of prizes to be won.